vjathishwarya2000/CoverageX-Assignment/README.md

-# CoverageX - Assignment

-To-Do App (React + Spring Boot + MySQL) — Dockerized
+# To-Do App (React + Spring Boot + MySQL) — Dockerized

 A small full-stack To-Do application:

-Frontend: React (Vite) served by Nginx
+- Frontend: React (Vite) served by Nginx

-Backend: Spring Boot (Java 17)
+- Backend: Spring Boot (Java 17)

-DB: MySQL 8
+- DB: MySQL 8

-Orchestration: Docker Compose
+- Orchestration: Docker Compose

 The app is wired so the frontend talks to the backend via the same origin (/api), which works consistently on Linux, macOS, and Windows.